HewlettPackard/simplivity-vsphere-csi-driver/README.md

 ## Getting started with HPE SimpliVity CSI

-Follow the [quickstart guide](docs/quickstart.md) to get started using the HPE SimpliVity CSI Driver
+Follow the [documentation](https://hewlettpackard.github.io/simplivity-vsphere-csi-driver/) to get started using the HPE SimpliVity CSI Driver